wilkinsonlab/FLAIR-GG/Onboarding/En Documentation/Catalog.md

 ## ![](https://placehold.jp/17/ffffff/000000/20x20.png?text=O) Distribution
-Use this property to point to the distribution of this catalog when a distribution is available (from the Distribution sheet; a dropdown list will appear)
+Use this property to point to the distribution of this catalog when a distribution is available (from the Distribution sheet; a dropdown list will appear, allowing you to select from pre-established options)

 *Example:*
 SPARQL distribution of Administrative data